mohamedeliwa/practice-notes/conditions/cardiogenic_shock.md

 # Cardiogenic shock

-Cardiogenic shock is a state of inadequate tissue perfusion primarily due to cardiac dysfunction.
+A state of inadequate tissue perfusion primarily due to cardiac dysfunction. \
 It may occur suddenly, or after progressively worsening heart failure.

 # Management